List of Colorado State University people

 This is a list of some notable people associated with Colorado State University, located in Fort Collins, Colorado, United States.

-CSU has 169,935 living alumni, with 50 active alumni chapters (14 in Colorado and 37 out of state) and nine national interest groups.
-CSU graduates include Pulitzer Prize winners, astronauts, CEOs, and two former governors of Colorado.
+The Colorado State University Fact Book, 2007–2008 reported that CSU had 169,935 living alumni, with fifty active alumni chapters (fourteen in Colorado and thirty-seven out of state) and nine national interest groups.
+CSU graduates include Pulitzer Prize winners, astronauts, chief executive officers, and two former governors of Colorado.